-To put our results into some perspective, we note that Acemoglu and Linn (2004) estimated that a 1% increase in potential market size in the US led to a 4% increase in the number of new drugs introduced.
+To put our results into some perspective, we note that Acemoglu and Linn (2004) estimated that a 1% increase in potential market size in the United States led to a 4% increase in the number of new drugs introduced.
 They remark in their paper that this estimate is quite large.
-However, our estimates are in line with more recent work by Dubois et al. (2011), although we are looking at new clinical trials (or drug candidates) rather than drug approvals, and our sample includes a much larger set of countries.
+However, our estimates are in line with more recent work by Dubois et al. (2011), although we are looking at new clinical trials (or drug candidates) rather than drug approvals and our sample includes a much larger set of countries.
 Unlike these previous papers, we explicitly compare the elasticity of market size across countries and the presence of patent protection.
-Our findings indicate that for a neglected disease and with patent protection, R&D is roughly four times as responsive to an increase in log market size in a high-income country than to an upper middle-income country.
-The summary of tests of coefficient differences in Table 6 suggests that while there are statistically significant differences between IP and no-IP coefficients in high-income countries, this pattern does not appear for other income levels.
+Our findings indicate that for a neglected disease and with patent protection, R&D is roughly four times as responsive to an increase in log market size in a highincome country than in an upper-middle-income country.
+The summary of tests of coefficient differences in table 6 suggests that while there are statistically significant differences between IP and no-IP coefficients in high-income countries, this pattern does not appear for other income levels.
 In addition, the difference between global and neglected diseases is not generally statistically significant.
-Indeed, for lower income levels without IP, R&D is sometimes estimated to be more responsive to neglected disease needs than to global, which could reflect the efforts of non-governmental organizations (NGOs) and others that are not profit-driven.